Chart Color Schemes

 Kingsthorpe has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

-AreaSearch has identified three projects that could impact the area's performance significantly due to changes in local infrastructure.
-These key projects are Country Club Living Retirement Village (Cotswold Hills), Toowoomba Second Range Crossing (TSRC), Habitat - Mt Kynoch Masterplan, and Wellcamp Entertainment Precinct.
-The following list details those most likely to be relevant.
+The performance of an area can significantly be influenced by changes in local infrastructure, major projects, and planning initiatives.
+AreaSearch has identified a total of 3 projects that are expected to impact the area.
+Notable projects include Country Club Living Retirement Village (Cotswold Hills), Toowoomba Second Range Crossing (TSRC), Habitat - Mt Kynoch Masterplan, and Wellcamp Entertainment Precinct.
+The following list outlines those projects most likely to be relevant:.

 Professional plan users can use the search below to filter and access additional projects.